 - Students may count only one of these courses toward the minor: SPAN 008 or SPAN 012.
 Note that neither AP nor IB credits will count towards the minor.

-Completion of at least one semester of study abroad in a Spanish-speaking country in a program approved by the Spanish section.
-Only two courses taken abroad that pertain to the curriculum of the section may count towards fulfillment of the minor.
+Completion of at least one semester of off-campus study in a Spanish-speaking country in a program approved by the Department of Spanish.
+Only two courses taken abroad that pertain to the curriculum of the department may count towards fulfillment of the minor.
 To ensure full immersion, all courses taken abroad must be taken in Spanish.
 Only advanced language courses taken abroad may receive Spanish credit.
-Exceptions to the study abroad requirement: In special cases, depending on the student’s language proficiency, this requirement may be waived or fulfilled with a summer-long study abroad program identified and approved by the Spanish section.
+Exceptions to the study abroad requirement: In special cases, depending on the student’s language proficiency, this requirement may be waived or fulfilled with a summer-long study abroad program identified and approved by the Department of Spanish.
 (For summer programs, only one relevant course taken abroad may count towards fulfillment of the minor.)
 The requirement will be waived for students who have recently arrived in the US and/or have had extensive schooling in Spanish in Spanish–speaking countries.
-Spanish/English bilingual students who have grown up in Spanish-speaking environments in the United States may petition to have the requirement waived or fulfilled with a summer-long study abroad program.
+Spanish/English bilingual students who have grown up in Spanish-speaking environments in the United States may petition to have the requirement waived or fulfilled with a summer-long off-campus study program.
 The Spanish faculty will evaluate each case individually.

-Upon returning from study abroad, students are expected to register in a one-credit advanced course in the section.
+Upon returning from study abroad, students are expected to register in a one-credit advanced course in the department.

 To graduate with a minor in Spanish, a student must maintain a minimum grade of B in the discipline, and a C average in course work outside the department.